Nikhil-Patil-RI/website-generator/README.md

 ### Local Development Integration

-The `repo_setup` tool automatically clones repositories to the base directory, enabling immediate local development:
+The `repo_setup` tool uses an optimized workflow for immediate local development:

-- **Base Directory Cloning**: Projects are cloned directly to the current working directory
+- **Direct Base Directory Setup**: Template is cloned directly to the current working directory
+- **Optimized Workflow**: Eliminates redundant cloning steps for faster setup
-- **Git Integration**: Full git history is preserved for version control
+- **Git Integration**: Full git history is established and connected to GitHub
-- **Immediate Development**: No additional setup required after repository creation
+- **Immediate Development**: Project is ready for development immediately after setup
 - **Gitignore Management**: Cloned repositories are automatically excluded from version control

 ### Gitignore Configuration